-Do You Need An Identity Theft PIN?
-IRS Offers Taxpayers Clear Answers
+Do You Need an Identity Protection PIN?

 The IRS has identified three types of identity theft: